StorjOld/MetaDisk/README.md

 - [file-encryptor](https://github.com/Storj/file-encryptor) is an encryption
   package that implements convergent encryption using HMAC-SHA256 and AES128-CTR.

-- [metachains-dtc](https://github.com/Storj/metachains-dtc) is a wrapper for
+- [metachains](https://github.com/Storj/metachains) is a wrapper for
-  the Datacoin client, using JSON RPC.
+  the Florincoin client, using JSON RPC.
 It also contains a synchronization class, which allows one to synchronize data from and to the blockchain.

 - [plowshare-wrapper](https://github.com/Storj/plowshare-wrapper) provides a